-The path to success looks different for everyone, but it often includes academic support, community engagement, and holistic wellbeing.
-To get ready for your UMass experience, start thinking about the support networks in your life – your family, friends, instructors, or community mentors.
-Brainstorm ways to stay connected with these folks during your time at UMass, and focus in on important relationships you want to recreate while you’re here.
+The path to success looks different for everyone, but it typically includes academic achievement, community involvement, and personal wellbeing.
+To get ready for your UMass experience, start thinking about the support networks in your life – your family, friends, instructors, or community mentors – and how to stay connected to them.

 What can I expect as a nontraditional first-year student?

-Whether you are a student with a family, a student veteran, a student starting at UMass over the age of 24, or another kind of nontraditional student: you’ll find your community here.
-Get started with Campus Pulse for a list of the Registered Student Organizations (RSOs) at UMass, where you can get involved with students who share common interests or identities.
-Many nontraditional students live off campus, and the Off Campus Student Center offers a range of activities and resources to support you if you have an off-campus job, family responsibilities or are otherwise opting to life off-campus.
+Whether you are a student with a family, a veteran, starting at UMass over the age of 24, or any other category of nontraditional student, you’ll find community here.
+Get started with Campus Pulse for a list of the Registered Student Organizations (RSOs).
+If you’re living off campus, the Off Campus Student Center offers activities and resources to support you.

 How can I stay heathy on campus?